Help

 Section titled “My trading account is stuck in “Pending” or “Confirming”.
 What should I do?”Check the account’s detail view for instructions.
 Common issues include:

-- A required wallet signature or on‑chain transaction was rejected or not yet signed.
+- A required account signature or venue authorization step was rejected or not yet completed.

 Try: